 Dispersal may not only depend on the external context but also on internal conditions (Clobert et al., 2009), such as the sex of the potentially dispersing individual.
-Fig. 3 shows that including the input of an internal condition, sex, along with local population density, as explored in the previous subsection, leads to the emergence of a density-dependent and sex-biased dispersal plastic response.
-Again, this matches the theoretically expected plastic response and the additional information of sex does not change the shape of the density-dependent dispersal reaction norm.
-Instead, the in the GRN DDD + sex bias model similar to the optimal response in the RN DDD + sex bias model.
-The conditions of dispersal mortality and extinction probability for greater optimisation of the GRN model with sex-bias are similar to those when dispersal is not sex-biased (SI Fig. S6).
-Similar to the scenario in which dispersal is not sex-biased.

-greater phenotypic variation (SI Fig. S7) and sensitivity to mutation (SI Fig. S8) occur at low dispersal mortality.
-These differences in phenotypic variation in dispersal reaction norms do not have consequences on the distribution of population density in the metapopulation (SI Fig. S10)
+Fig. 3 shows that including the input of an internal condition, sex, along with local population density, as explored in the previous subsection, leads to the emergence of a density-dependent and sex-biased dispersal plastic response in the GRN DDD + sex bias model similar to the optimal response in the RN DDD + sex bias model.
+The conditions of dispersal mortality and extinction probability for greater optimisation of the GRN model with sex-bias are similar to those when dispersal is not sex-biased (SI Fig. S5).
+Similar to the scenario in which dispersal is not sex-biased, greater phenotypic variation (SI Fig. S6) and sensitivity to mutation (SI Fig. S7) occur at low dispersal mortality.
+These differences in phenotypic variation in dispersal reaction norms do not have consequences on the distribution of population density in the metapopulation (SI Fig. S9)